c-w/github-data-challenge-2014/ReadMe.md

 ![Eigenfaces of GitHub](visualization/montage.png "Eigenfaces of GitHub")

+**WARNING: the following section contains an out-dated interpretation**

 We can learn a number of things from this visualization:

 - **GitHub is used by humans!** The eigenface in the top-left corner of the